 Step 2.
 Select Restore Point

-At the Instances step of the wizard, select restore points to be used to perform the restore operation for each added instance.
+At the Instances step of the wizard, select restore points to be used to perform the restore operation for added instance.
 By default, Veeam Backup for AWS uses the most recent valid restore point.
 However, you can restore files and folders of the backed-up EC2 instance to an earlier state.